Zer0xDev/ExplorerOS/README.md

 # Post-install

 1. Go to [Weather API](https://www.weatherapi.com) and get your API Key (free)
+2. Go to [News API](https://www.newsapi.org) and get your API Key (free)
-2. Go to [Open Router](https://openrouter.ai), add $5 to your balance, and get your API Key (paid)
+3. Go to [Open Router](https://openrouter.ai), add $5 to your balance, and get your API Key (paid)
-3. To use AI, you need a Python Flask server.
+4. To use AI, you need a Python Flask server.
 If you don't want to set it up, you can use my server instead.

 # Server Setup